|Last updated 17 July 2023|

 - Keith Mattingley, Perth: information re Catalina Memorial Foundation's acquisition of N9502C

-- David Legg: correspondence Feb 2017: detailed analysis, updates and amendments for this page.
-Thank you David
+- David Legg: continuing correspondence: detailed analysis, updates and amendments for this page.
+Thank you David.